International Fashion Business BA (Hons)

 Assessment

 You will be assessed using a variety of methods which could vary depending upon the module.
-In the School of Art & Design we design our assessment methods to replicate the creative industry ways of working.
+In the School of Art and Design we design our assessment methods to replicate the creative industry ways of working.
 This ensures that you have the chance to learn skills for future career opportunities.

 Assessment methods may include reports, practical coursework and presentations as part of individual assignments or group work elements.